strug-hub/VikNGS/source/parameters.rst

 Minor Allele Frequency Cutoff
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While reading the VCF file, vikNGS computes an allele frequency for each variant.
+While reading the VCF file, VikNGS computes an allele frequency for each variant.
 The minor allele frequency (MAF) is estimated only using the samples included in the multisample VCF file.
 The MAF cutoff is used to define which variants are considered "rare" versus "common".
 When running a common association test, variants with estimated minor allele frequencies *less than* the MAF cutoff (ie. rare variants) will be excluded from testing.
 Likewise, when running a rare association test, variants with estimated minor allele frequencies *greater than* the MAF cutoff (ie. common variants) will be excluded from testing.

 Missing Data Threshold
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~